thehaseebshah/garden/content/Public Rulebook/Methods of Note Taking.md

 	- Add screenshots of pictures, NEW diagrams, drawings and interesting figures alongside the outlines,
 	- Now convert each idea into an atomic idea, that is connected to other ideas in your notes creating Evergreen [[Permanent Notes]]
 	- Tag the permanent note using one of [[Note Tags and Folders]]
+	- Check Graph View to See if you need to create any Map of Content
 - Change
 	- You may want to update a note based on new information, this step can happen anytime in the process of note taking
 	- Some notes will evolve and accept changes
 	- Some will merge into others, some will expand
 ### [[From Literature and Media]]
 - Capture
+	- If it is something you want to keep as is
+		- Move it to its corresponding folder
+	- Otherwise
 		- You should ideally have time to prepare before you consume the content of the literature/media/lecture
-		- Collect the Source Material and put it in [[The +Inbox]]
-			- Source Material can be a book, slides, an article, a tweet, a video, a link to a video, notes
+			- Collect the Source Material on the topic you want to study -- this can be a book, slides, an article, a tweet, a course, a video, notes etc.
+			- Create a main [[Literature Note]] for the topic, and in that note enlist all the sources you prepared
+			- Create one [[Literature Note]] for each source material, naming it after the source material, and putting the links in the main [[Literature Note]]
+			- Create a folder for the topic in [[The +Inbox]] and move the [[Literature Note]](s) into that folder
-			- You can put links to the source material in a note, for example the link to a YouTube video.
+			- If you want to keep a copy of the source material in your notes, upload it to the folder you created
-		- Collect Additional Material connected to the original source material and put it in [[The +Inbox]] as well
-		- You may create a temporary folder in [[The +Inbox]] for organizing the material
+			- On the bottom of each [[Literature Note]] under the References section, create a link to the source material
+				- If you did not upload the source material to your notes, write out where it came from under the references section
 			- If your source material is non-digital, you may:
 				- Scan it
-			- Or much better, leave it as it is to take notes on [[Pocket Notebook]] or [[Physical Journal]] -- these will later need to be converted to typed [[Literature Note]]s in the Clean step.
+				- Leave it as is and start creating notes either on Obsidian or on one of your physical notebooks.
 		- If you are attending a surprise lecture, and did not get time to prepare the source material, that's okay.
 			- Open up a [[Literature Note]] on your [[Obsidian]].
 			- Or much better, open up your [[Pocket Notebook]] or [[Physical Journal]] and dedicate a page for a [[Literature Note]].
 See [[Paper vs Digital Notes]]
-		- Move to the process step.
+			- Move to the Process Step.
 - Skim
 	- Skip this step if you are attending a surprise lecture
 	- Go through the book/source material
-	- Go through the chapters, parts
+	- Go through the chapters, parts etc.
 	- Go through bold entries
-	- Create a flow chart of the source material and make a [[Literature Note]] out of each source material.
+	- Create a flow chart of each of the source material in each of the [[Literature Note]]s.
 This can be on [[Obsidian]] or on a physical notebook.
-If it's on a physical notebook, convert it to digitally typed later on, in this same step.
-	- Ask people who have studied the subject already to create a mind-map for you, or find summary sheets online
+	- Ask people who have studied the subject already to create a mind-map for you, or find summary sheets online.
-	- Put the mind map into [[The +Inbox]] as source material, and improve your own mind map that you had already created in the [[Literature Note]]
+	- Put the mind map into [[The +Inbox]] as source material, creating new [[Literature Note]]s
 - Process
 	- Begin the study session
 	- If you are attending a surprise lecture, skip the next two steps
 	- Open the [[Literature Note]] and pick the first topic, or the topic that is to be studied today.
-	- Open the corresponding note that has the source material and open it side by side.
+	- Open the source material side by side.
-	- Start writing the concept in your own words, use the Outline Method.
+	- Start writing the concept in your own words in the literature note, use the Outline Method.
 - Clean
 	- At this point you have notes in [[The +Inbox]] that are rough, with typos etc.
 	- You should incubate these notes in [[The +Inbox]] for a Week to see if you really want to keep them or if they no longer feel important